 One of the joys of the Mersey Estuary in Liverpool, Wirral and Cheshire is that there are many unexpected sights, such as a castle, a windmill, a pagoda and a transporter bridge.
-I occasionally post examples on Twitter and Instagram (@meteowriternews) and thought I would share some here too.
+I thought I would share some from ‘The Mersey Estuary: A Travel Guide‘ and some others here too.

 Liverpool waterfront.
 One of the most beautiful sights in the world, Liverpool’s waterfront, seen here from Port Sunlight River Park, another great place to visit.